 Possession of Cannabis can either be a Misdemeanor or a Felony.

-The purpose of the Illinois Cannabis Statue is to punish possession without being too burdensome on the majority of the population.
+The purpose of the Illinois Cannabis Statute is to punish possession without being too burdensome on the majority of the population.

 Defending Possession of Cannabis Charges:

 In Illinois, there are different levels of charges for Possession of Cannabis, depending on how much you posses when you are caught.

 - 10 grams or less is a civil violation, which carries the penalty of a fine no less than $100 and no more than $200.
 This, simply stated, is a ticket.

 - More than 10 grams but less than 30 grams is a Class B misdemeanor, which carries the penalty of up to six months in jail, a fine up to $1,500, or both.

 - More than 30 grams but less than 100 grams is a Class A misdemeanor, unless you have a previous offense for possession on your record for this same offense, in which case the charge is raised to a Class 4 felony.
 A Class A misdemeanor has a penalty of up to one year in jail, a fine up to $2,500, or both.
 A Class 4 felony has a penalty of one to three years in jail and a fine up to $25,000.